mshoaib54/mshoaib54.github.io/_pages/index.md

 # About

-Hello, I’m Muhammad Shoaib! 👋 I am a PhD scholar and a researcher .
-My areas of research are intersection of compositional data analysis, information geometry, and graphical models.
-My prime  focuses on developing statistical and geometric methods for modeling structured multivariate data, with a particular focus on staged trees and divergence-based learning.
-I am keenly interested in how compositional constraints and geometric structures can enhance inference, clustering, and interpretability in high-dimensional probabilistic models.
-These things are the urgency of post modern society where scio- economic and political dynamics are changing rapidly.
-My research will help out to sort climatous problems as well.
+Hello, I’m Muhammad Shoaib! 👋 I am a CLOE Marie Sklodowska-Curie COFUND Fellow and PhD researcher at the University of Genova, Italy, supervised by Prof. Eva Riccomagno.
+My research lies at the intersection of compositional data analysis, Bayesian statistics, causal inference, and information geometry.

+I focus on developing divergence-based methods on the probability simplex to analyze and compare probability distributions, with applications to staged event tree models.
+These models offer a flexible representation of context-specific dependencies, and my work shows how they can be embedded in the simplex to enable geometric and information-theoretic analysis.

+In collaboration with Gherardo Varando, I developed a hierarchical clustering method for estimating staged trees via simplex geometry.
+I am also part of a collaborative project on robust global crop yield estimation, in partnership with the ISP group (UVEG) and OrionLab (NTUA–NOA, Athens).

+My broader goal is to build interpretable, principled tools for structured data using statistical and geometric insights.

 Click on the links below to learn more about what I love to do!